 A cosy loch-side hotel

-I found Mark downstairs in the ‘wee bar’, which had a real log fire burning and a very cosy feel.
-He was taking the opportunity to catch up on a bit of work next to the fire.
+The hotel’s ‘wee bar’ had a real log fire burning and a very cosy feel.
+It was the perfect place to catch up on a bit of work next to the fire.

 More guests soon entered the bar, along with a rather gorgeous black Labrador.